What kind of use of exercise ball?

 Table of Contents

-2. When we sit on it and lean backward, the muscles which support the upper spine (called erector spinae) will stretch under high pressure then break down, thus injuring the upper spine.
+2. When we sit on it and lean backward, the muscles supporting the upper spine (called erector spinae) stretch under high pressure and then break down, thus injuring the upper spine.

-3. After a workout, the skin of the exercise ball may have impaired blood circulation, which may lead to skin inflammation or infection if not treated carefully enough.
-Furthermore, this lousy blood flow can also affect the other parts of the body so that even more injuries may be caused – such as muscle fatigue and torn muscle fiber, etc.
+3. After a workout, the exercise ball’s skin may have impaired blood circulation, which may lead to skin inflammation or infection if not treated carefully enough.
+Furthermore, this lousy blood flow can also affect other parts of the body, so even more injuries may be caused, such as muscle fatigue and torn muscle fiber.

 In short, you must pay attention to those injured areas after the exercise ball training session.
 Below is an example from real life: